 Federal Direct Loans

 The law school participates in the federal Title IV Direct Loan program, offering Unsubsidized and Graduate Plus loans.

 Private educational loans

-Private student loans from lenders such as MEFA, Citizens Bank, Sallie Mae, etc. are additional funding choices.
+Private student loans from lenders such as MEFA, Citizens Bank, Sallie Mae and Discover are additional funding choices.
 The law school financial aid staff strongly advises students to borrow through the federal loan program.
 However, we recognize that under certain exceptional circumstances a private education loan is necessary.
 Please contact the financial aid staff for information and application details.

-Federal student loans are not available for expenses incurred by law students after they graduate, like the expenses associated with study for the bar.
-A Bar Study Loan helps finance bar exam costs such as bar review course fees and living expenses while you are studying for the bar.
-There are a limited number of lenders who offer Bar Study Loans.
+Federal student loans are not available for expenses incurred by law students after they graduate, such as the expenses associated with studying for the bar exam.
+A Bar Study Loan helps finance costs such as bar review course fees and living expenses while you are studying for the bar exam.
+There is a limited number of lenders who offer Bar Study Loans.
 Among them, Sallie Mae, PNC Bank and Discover Student Loans are current providers.
-Each lender has their individual eligibility requirements, terms and conditions.
+Each lender has its individual eligibility requirements, terms, and conditions.